FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 Output reset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Click "Initial - Base - I/O setup" on the left menu bar, click the "Output reset" submenu to enter the configuration interface, and configure whether different outputs need to be reset after stopping/pausing according to the actual need for reset during use.
-The current output includes control box DO, control box AO, End plate DO, End plate AO, Expand DO, Expand AO and SmartTool DO.
+The current output includes:

+- control box DO
+- control box AO
+- End plate DO
+- End plate AO
+- Expand DO
+- Expand AO
+- SmartTool DO

 .. image:: base/030.png
-   :width: 6in
+   :width: 3in
    :align: center

 .. centered:: Figure 6.4-5 Output reset configuration